19 Cool 3D Printed Lego Designs You Can Print Now

 3D Printed Lego Minifigures

-The basic shape we all know and love is there in the dimensions we expect, and once finished, the minifigures are open to painting, drawing, or decorating with decals for the clothes and face to give the blank little person some personality.
+It retains the familiar shape and dimensions, and once finished, the minifigures are open to painting, drawing, or decorating with decals for the clothes and face to add some personality.

 Customizable Text Bricks

-Starting with the basics, Lego bricks are quite literally the foundation of any build.
-While there are some simple designs for basic bricks, these files come with a changeable file that will print bricks of various sizes with whatever text you want.
+While there are some simple designs for basic Lego bricks, these files come with a changeable file that will print bricks of various sizes with whatever text you want.

 3D Printed Lego Bricks With Text

-3D printed Lego bricks with text make for excellent additions to a build, and even has a separate key fob design for a cool key chain addition or gift.
+3D printed Lego bricks with text make for excellent additions to a build, and there’s even a separate key fob design for a cool keychain addition or gift.

 Working Lego Cable Car

 Building a Lego ski resort?
 Then this is the project for you.
-This 3D printed cable car has included slots and holds to make it compatible with Lego figures.
+This 3D printed cable car has included slots and holds to make it compatible with your Lego set.

 3d printed lego cable car